-Preparation For: What to do: When: time Required: Prepare reagents for ligation Before the lab period.
-30 min.
-Module I (1 hour) Prepare diluted TAE buffer for electrophoresis Any time before the class period.
+Preparation For: : What to do: When: Time Required: Prepare reagents for ligation Before the lab period.
+15 min.
+Module I (1 hour) Prepare diluted TAE buffer & SYBR® Safe Stain for electrophoresis Any time before the class period.
 10 min.
 Prepare molten agarose and pour gels One day to 30 minutes before performing the experiment.
 30 min.
-Prepare LB agar plates 2-7 days before use 1 hour Module II Prepare E.coli source plates The day before the experiment 20 min. to streak plates; 16-18 hours to incubate plates (2 hours) Dispense control plasmid, CaCl 2 , and recovery broth One day to 30 minutes before performing lab period.
+Prepare LB agar plates 2-7 days before use 1 hour Module II Prepare E. coli source plates The day before the experiment 20 min. to streak plates; 16-18 hours to incubate plates (2 hours) Dispense control plasmid, CaCl 2 , and recovery broth One day to 30 minutes before performing lab period.
 30 min.
 Equilibrate waterbaths at 37°C and 42°C, incubator at 37°C One to two hours before the experiment.
 10 min.
 Module III (30 minutes) Preparation of Kanamycin medium The day of the lab experiment.
-10 min.
-Module VI Harvesting of cells f cells The day AFTER Module III is performed.
+5 min.
+Module VI Harvesting of cells The day AFTER Module III is performed.
+30-45 min.
 (1.5 hours) Prepare and dispense lysis reagents The day of the lab experiment.
 30 min.
 Prepare and aliquot restriction enzymes 30 minutes before use.
 30 min.
-Equilibrate waterbath One to two hours before the experiment.
+Module V Equilibrate waterbath to 37°C One to two hours before the experiment.
+5 min.
+(1.5 hours) Prepare diluted TAE buffer for electrophoresis Any time before the class period.
+15 min.
 10 min.
-Module V (1.5 hours) Prepare diluted TAE buffer for electrophoresis Any time before the class period.
+30 min.
+1 hour 20 min. to streak plates; 16-18 hours to incubate plates 30 min.
 10 min.
+5 min.
+30-45 min.
+30 min.
 Prepare molten agarose and pour gels One day to 30 minutes before performing the experiment.
 30 min.